-This presentation contains metrics commonly used in the oil and natural gas industry which have been prepared by management, such as "acquisition capital", "development capital", "DCE&T Cost", "F&D costs", "FD&A costs", "IRR", "payout", "production replacement", "production replacement ratio", "profit to investment ratio", and "recycle ratio".
+This presentation contains metrics commonly used in the oil and natural gas industry which have been prepared by management, such as "DCE&T Cost", "IRR", "operating netback", "payout", and "profit to investment ratio".
 These terms do not have a standardized meaning and may not be comparable to similar measures presented by other companies, and therefore should not be used to make such comparisons.